Iqoqo/sdc2019/README.md

 ## What we'll do today
 1) Look at a cool example of a toy image and video processing code
-2) Use Dis.co for parallel batch computing using the cli
+2) Use Dis.co for parallel batch computing using the Dis.co's command-line interface (CLI)
 3) See how we can use the Dis.co Python APIs to parallelize our code for higher performance

 ## Authors & Contributors